fury-gl/fury/docs/source/posts/2023/2023-06-12-week-2-tvcastillod.rst

 As I receive feedback, I will continue to work on the `PR #791 <https://github.com/fury-gl/fury/pull/791>`_ and make adjustments and changes as needed.
 That said, I will start working on another part of the project, which is the visualization of uncertainty.
 Without going into details (for now) what I have to do is:

 - Create a double_cone or dti_uncertainty actor.
 I'm going to work on the double cone made also with raymarching and SDF, since the implementation is pretty much the same as the ellipsoid I already have.
 - Make a function that returns the level of the uncertainty given by the angle of the uncertainty cone we want to visualize.
-For this I need to double-check the maths behind the uncertainty calculation to make sure I’m getting the right results.
+For this I need to double-check the maths behind the uncertainty calculation to make sure I'm getting the right results.

 Did I get stuck anywhere?
 -------------------------